Disciples of St. Vincent de Paul

 Contact Vinnie Hannon at the parish office 724.335.9877.

-Members of the group visit parishioners in Alle-Kiski Medical Center once a week, conduct a paper product drive in conjunction with the parish food bank, and offer ongoing assistance to those in need.
-A member of the Society also orders and supplies books and magazines for the pamphlet rack in the back of the church.
+Members of the group visit parishioners in the Alle-Kiski Medical Center once a week, collect toiletries in conjunction with the Community Clothes Closet, and offer ongoing assistance to those in need.
+The Society also maintains the books and magazines as well as a pamphlet rack and a DVD rack in the vestibule of the Church.